lukebarousse/Capstone_ChatGPT_for_Data_Analytics/README.md

 # Capstone_ChatGPT_for_Data_Analytics
 A repo showcasing research on data science job postings using ChatGPT
+This is a change